isiak44/ansible-config-mgt/README.md

 # ansible-config-mgt
 This repository is for jenkins and ansible project.

 We will experience the power of automation by using ansible to simplify complex task and streamlining IT infrastructure.

+Testing copy artifact pluggin with save artifact job